-Roasted Poblano Soup -In April last year, we were invited to our friend’s Mark & Julie Darnieder’s villa for a week in Puerto Vallarta, Mexico.
-Five couples sharing this beautiful spot.
+Roasted Poblano Soup -In April last year, we were invited to our friends Mark & Julie Darnieder’s villa for a week in Puerto Vallarta, Mexico.
+Five couples share this beautiful spot.
 It was a spectacular setting and included a staff of 10.
-The staff included a bartender and a full time chef, Jesus.
+The staff included a bartender and a full-time chef, Jesus.

 What is a Poblano Pepper?

 The poblano (Capsicum annuum) is a mild chili pepper from the state of Puebla, Mexico.
 It’s somewhat large and heart-shaped.
 The poblano is common in Mexican dishes such as chiles rellenos.

 Are these peppers spicy?

 Yes, but only mildly spicy.
 When they are fully mature, the poblano turns dark red-brown and is usually dried.
 The dried chili is an ancho chili.

 - 4-5 poblano peppers

 - 1 onion chopped